BritishPandaChick/BritishPandaChick/README.md

 - Chick is my tribute to all the usernames I created in the past.

 ### What I'm Working On
 * Taking LinkedIn Learning courses and earning certifications.
-Right now I'm taking Agile Foundations course.
-This course is part of Agile certification.
-Up next is Scrum!
+I just finished learning about Scrum.
+Now I'm learning about Jira.
 * Learning Korean.
-I'm using the apps Drops and Mango while watching KDramas when I can.
+I'm using Drops while watching KDramas when I can.
-* Current session is almost ending so it is time to do progress reports.
-The final session of 2025 starts on November 15.
-I'm teaching 4 classes (2 Level M and 2 Level 2).
+* Participated in Virtual Coffee's monthly challenge for November.
+I worked on the tree skirt and made crafting a habit with the help of a pomodoro clock.
+* Writing more posts.
+I haven't published a post in a couple weeks, but I've been writing and editing more posts.

 ## What I'm Listening to
-- TXT "Blue Hour"
-- Twice "This is For"
-- Juju B. Goode & dv/sn "Everybody Wants to Rule the World"
+"Last Christmas" by Wham! (https://youtu.be/E8gmARGvPlI?si=vTMwtaiIcToadz2b)